bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 $
 ```

-As we can see it is same as file system of the container.
-You can go ahead and try creating file in this location and see if it turns up in the container.
+As we can see it is the same as the file system of the container.
+You can go ahead and try creating files in this location and see if it turns up in the container.

-## The Flaws of storing data in container layer
+## The Flaws of storing data in the container layer

-1. First thing first, storing data in container layer is not permanent.
+1. First thing first, storing data in the container layer is not permanent.
 Once you delete the container, all the data stored goes away.

-2. `storage-driver` is getting used to deal with file system on the container.
-Using container file system for IO intensive application it always not a good idea.
+2. `storage-driver` is getting used to dealing with the file system on the container.
+Using container file system for an IO-intensive application is always not a good idea.
 It causes performance issues and increases latency when accessing files stored on a container file system.

-3. Container size gets increase when we start to store files on container file system.
+3. Container size gets increase when we start to store files on the container file system.
 I would give the example of a use case.
 Sometimes we get the need to create an image from the container itself.
-And if we have huge amount of data inside the container, the resulting image would be big.
+And if we have a huge amount of data inside the container, the resulting image would be big.

-4. Sharing of data across container is hard as it is highly coupled with the container itself.
+4. Sharing of data across containers is hard as it is highly coupled with the container itself.

-These are the problems we are considered here.
-There may by different other problems.
+These are the problems we are considering here.
+There may be different other problems.

 Then what is the solution, huh?

 ## Solution - Using Docker volume

 Volume is not the only solution.
-It is one the solutions docker provides.
+It is one of the solutions docker provides.
 Some other solutions are `bind mound`, `tmpfs` etc.

-### What is Docker Volume ?
+### What is Docker Volume?

 This is the way of storing and managing persistent data outside of container file system.
-It is stored on host file system managed by Docker.
+It is stored on a host file system managed by Docker.
 These volumes can be shared across different containers.

 Cool, Huh?

 ### Let's create a volume

-Volumes are not tied with containers.
+Volumes are not tied to containers.
 So, we can create and manage volumes without even touching containers.

 `docker volume` command is used to manage volumes.